fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 <br/> We see that the nonparametric bootstrap mostly corresponds to the
 confidence intervals based on the robust standard errors with the DOF correction.
 The parametric bootstrap and the other two methods provided slightly narrower confidence intervals.
-Since the parametric bootstrap depends on the distributional assumption, it generates bootstrap samples using normal distributed errors with the variance estimated by the model.
-Meanwhile, the nonparametric bootstrap does not use this distributional assumption.
-Hence, I prefer the results of the nonparametric bootstrap / robust standard errors here (especially since the QQ-plot of the residuals showed noticeable deviation from normality).
+However, the first three methods rely on the fact that our model correctly specified (mainly residual errors are i.i.d. normally distributed).
+Meanwhile, the nonparametric bootstrap and cluster robust errors are robust to the heteroskedasticity and within cluster correlation.
+Hence, we prefer the results of the nonparametric bootstrap / robust standard errors (especially since the QQ-plot of the residuals showed noticeable deviation from normality and residuals vs. predictors indicated heteroskedasticity).

+We should note here that there are other more sophisticated bootstrap techniques (wild bootstrap that we show in Part Three and asymptotic refinement method that improve the asymptotic properties of bootstraps) that perform even more reliably than robust standard errors/ pairs cluster bootstrap, especially in cases when the usual asymptotic assumptions do not hold (a low number of clusters, unbalanced clusters), see *A. C. Cameron and D. L. Miller.
+A practitioner’s guide to cluster-robust inference.
+Journal of human resources 50.2 (2015):
+317-372* for more details.
+But our data is “nice” in that regard, thus we can end our computation here.

-With the validation complete, we end Part Two.
-In the last part of this project, we will discuss our resulting model. <br/>
+With the final model obtained and the evaluation of the confidence intervals complete, we end Part Two.
+In the last part of this project, we will discuss our resulting model.
+We will look at its predictive performance, and we will discuss the effect of the significant predictors. <br/>